FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Implementation

 \subsection{Co-optimization of Model Partition and Resource Allocation}

-In order to make the training pipeline fast and cost-efficient, we need to optimize the partition plan that splits model layers into different pipeline stages, and the resource allocation for each stage, including the number of workers used for intra-stage data parallelism as well as the memory size of each worker.
+To make the training pipeline fast and cost-efficient, we need to optimize the partition plan that splits model layers into different pipeline stages and the resource allocation for each stage.
+This plan includes the number of workers used for intra-stage data parallelism as well as the memory size of each worker.
 A major challenge here is the strong coupling between model partitioning and resource allocation, which defies most existing solutions that optimize only one aspect \cite{pipedream, dapple, nips_partition}.
 In this section, we formulate the co-optimization of model partition and resource allocation as a mixed-integer quadratic program.